elliowo/elliowo/README.md

 ### Some of my projects

 [unknown_os](https://github.com/elliowo/unknown_os) - A hobby operating system I am working on written in Rust, is currently a very basic kernel

+[columbus](https://github.com/elliowo/columbus) - A port scanner and pinger for finding active public ips, with SQLite database

 [mullvad-wg-doas](https://github.com/elliowo/mullvad-wg-doas) - Fork of phvr's Mullvad VPN script, with sudo replaced with OpenDoas